vmware-archive/powernsx/CONTRIBUTING.md

 ### Updating pull requests

-If your PR fails to pass CI or needs changes based on code review, you'll most likely want to squash these changes into existing commits.
+If your PR needs changes based on code review, you'll most likely want to squash these changes into existing commits.

 If your pull request contains a single commit or your changes are related to the most recent commit, you can simply